Non-negative matrix factorization algorithms generally improve topic model fits: Details of the numerical experiments

-All computations on real data sets were run in R 3.5.1 \citepappendix{R}, linked to the OpenBLAS 0.2.19 optimized numerical libraries, on Linux machines (Scientific Linux 7.4) with Intel Xeon E5-2680v4 (``Broadwell'') processors.
-For performing the Poisson NMF optimization, which includes some multithreaded computations, 8 CPUs and 16 GB of memory were used.
+All computations on real data sets were run in R 3.5.1 \citep{R}, linked to the OpenBLAS 0.2.19 optimized numerical libraries, on Linux machines (Scientific Linux 7.4) with Intel Xeon E5-2680v4 (``Broadwell'') processors.
+For running the Poisson NMF optimization algorithms, which included some multithreaded computations, 8 CPUs and as much as 16 GB of memory were used.

-\subsubsection{Source code and software}
+\subsection{Source code and software}

-The methods were implemented in the {\tt fastTopics} R package (the results were generated using version 0.5-24 of the package).
-The core optimization algorithms were developed in C++ and interfaced to R using {\tt Rcpp} \citepappendix{rcpp}.
-The CD updates were adapted from the C++ code included with R package NNLM 0.4-3 \citepappendix{nnlm}.
-For the {\tt maptpx} results, we used a slightly modified version of the {\tt maptpx} package (version 1.9-8), available at \url{https://github.com/stephenslab/maptpx}, that allows initialization of both the topic proportions as well as the word frequencies.
-For the variational EM results, we used the C implementation by Blei {\em et al} (\url{http://www.cs.columbia.edu/~blei/lda-c}), which was interfaced to R using the {\tt topicmodels} package \citepappendix{topicmodels}.
-The git repository \url{https://github.com/stephenslab/fastTopics-experiments} contains code implementing the numerical experiments, and a workflowr website \citepappendix{workflowr} for browsing the results.
+The methods described in this paper were implemented in the {\tt fastTopics} R package.
+The main numerical results (other than the in-depth illustration with the MCF-7 data set) were generated using version 0.5-24 of the R package.
+The core optimization algorithms were developed in C++ and interfaced to R using {\tt Rcpp} \citep{rcpp}.
+The CD updates were adapted from the C++ code included with the NNLM R package, version 0.4-3 \citep{scd}.
+The Zenodo repository \citep{zenodo} (see also \url{https://github.com/stephenslab/fastTopics-experiments/}) contains the code implementing the numerical experiments, and a workflowr website \citep{workflowr} for browsing the results.